Looking for professional patio design help?

 So, you have decided to redecorate your garden and create an attractive patio on your property.
 You probably have seen those cosy areas with small stones around the fireplace and wooden furniture around it.
 So, let us enlighten you on that matter and tell you more about those little stones that are called “pea gravel”.

 So, if you are:

 Then this post is for you!

-Pea gravel is the type of gravel that is quite popular among homeowners.
+Pea gravel is the type of gravel that is quite popular among homeowners and an excellent alternative to decking too.
 The smooth texture and the size of the gravel – that of a pea – create a perfect covering for driveways and paths.

 The range of natural-looking colours allows you to create a cosy and casual space in your garden.
 Excellent addition to gardens in the Mediterranean and Tuscan styles.
 You can find the stones in various sizes from 8 to 16 mm.

 Pea gravel is widely available and can be found in almost every hardware store.
 And the best thing is that you don’t need to buy tons of the material or prepare beforehand to give your patio the desired look.
 Simply work your soil and remove any weeds before the installation.

 For a better result, you can spread crushed stones on your base and then cover the area with pea gravel.

 When it comes to design combinations, pea gravel is quite versatile.
 The natural colour palette gives you a variety of option for combinations with any gravel-like materials, stones, and wood.
 When designing your patio with pea gravel remember – there are no strict rules!

 If you don’t want to use any chemicals on your yard, a thick gravel layer can help you with the weeds reduction.
 Any solid material that is at least 10 cm thick naturally prevents weed plants from growing.
 If the plants in your area are quite persistent, you might secure the beauty of your patio by putting a landscaping cloth between the base and gravel.